 On a recent trip to Berlin, I took part in the Global Climate Strike that took place on September 20.
-I stood on the corner of the famous Unter den Linden street and watched as thousands of people marched by, carrying signs that read “Selling beachfront property in Berlin.
-Available in 2050,” “Infinite growth on a finite planet.
-LOL,” and “Generation Y wants real answers.”
+I stood on the corner of the famous Unter den Linden street and watched as thousands of people marched by.
+And they weren’t alone.
 It’s estimated that some 4 million protestors organised strikes across the globe during that same week.

 The fact is, people are thinking about tomorrow, and they want sustainable business and legislation to ensure they’re around to enjoy it.
 Climate change, inequality, and the widespread lack of access to basic services affect us all.
 Scientists predict that by 2050, we’ll have 2 billion more people living in urban environments than today, bringing with it challenges we simply aren’t ready to take on at the moment.
 It’s evident that we need to find lasting ways to create a future we all want to be a part of.

 It would be comfortable to think this is just a challenge for policymakers.
 After all, they’re the ones planning our cities, passing laws that affect the business environment, and making decisions about taxes and subsidies.
 However, the best solutions happen when policymakers meet companies and individuals.
 In this fight for a better future, one can’t do without the other.
 Companies should think about sustainable business not only because consumer activism is in, but because businesses can contribute to sustainable development in powerful ways.
 And the larger a company is, the more people it can impact.
 It’s just a question of whether that impact contributes to sustainability or not.
 So as Greta Thunberg says, why not take the leading role?